 EMDR and IFS are highly effective psychotherapies and they are endorsed by the World Health organisation.
 EMDR was developed by Francine Shapiro 25 years ago, an American psychologist treating Vietnam veterans who suffered from Post Traumatic Stress Disorder (PTSD).
 Research has shown its effectiveness with more common conditions, such as anxiety, chronic pain, phobias, panic disorder, low mood, depression, loss and low self esteem.
 EMDR proves to be helpful for people who suffer from Anxiety, Depression, Loss of any kind, Infertility, Sexuality issues, Life changes/ transitions, ACE (Adverse Childhood Experiences), Trauma, Health Anxiety, OCD, Eating disorders, Addictions, Chronic pain.
 For any further information please feel free to contact me.

-IFS is a very new way of looking at humans, it suggests that we are multidimensional, suggesting there we are complex and operating from a intenal system in which different aspects of our personality get activated.For further information about this exiting new modality, please visit YouTube for further information or read the article below.
+IFS is a very new way of looking at humans, it suggests that we are multidimensional, suggesting we are complex and operating from a internal system in which different aspects of our personality get activated.For further information about this exiting new modality, please visit YouTube or read the article below.

 INTERNAL FAMILY SYSTEMS THERAPY (IFS)

 The centre for Self-Leadership